 More on Congressional Issues

-Washington, D.C. — Rep. Matt Salmon (AZ-05) today voted in favor of H.R.
+Washington, D.C. — Rep. Matt Salmon (AZ-05) today released the following statement after the House voted to approve H.R.
 240, the Department of Homeland Security Appropriations Act.